Market Behavior Systems

 Closing Line Value (CLV) Explained: Why Beating the Market Matters More Than Winning Bets

 What Is Closing Line Value?
 Closing Line Value (CLV) measures the quality of your bet price.
 It compares whether your price was better or worse than the final market price at kickoff or tip-off.
-If you consistently place see it applied in real betting markets.
-Below are two real-world examples showing how line timing and bets…
+If you consistently place bets at better numbers than the closing line, you are beating the market.
+This is true regardless of…

 • Why Betting Percentages Lie